Naval Reserve Officers Training Corps (NROTC): Navy and Marine Corps Options

 - Required summer training cruises for scholarship students

-You still live in regular dorms or apartments, take classes with non-military students, and can join clubs or Greek life.
-NROTC adds structure, professional expectations, and a community that is focused on leadership and service.
+You’ll still live in regular dorms or apartments, take classes with non-military students, and can join clubs or Greek life.
+NROTC adds structure, professional standards, and a community focused on leadership and service.

-If you like the idea of a typical college experience but also want a clear path into the Navy or Marine Corps, this setup is built for that mix.
+If you want a typical college experience but also a clear path into the Navy or Marine Corps, NROTC is designed for you.

 Would NROTC be Right for You?

-NROTC can be a strong fit if you:
+NROTC might be a good fit if you:

 - Want to serve as an officer in the Navy or Marine Corps